-The Dynamic Learning Maps[®] (DLM[®]) Alternate Assessment for science is a two-phased project designed to support students with the most significant cognitive disabilities who are learning science content standards.
-The first phase of the project focused on the creation of an end-of-year assessment in one elementary, middle, and high school grade, as well as an end-of-course assessment in high school biology.
-The parameters for defining the second phase of the DLM science project are currently under development in collaboration with DLM science state partners.
-This report outlines and describes the development process for Phase I of the DLM science project.
+The Dynamic Learning Maps[®] (DLM[®]) Alternate Assessment for science is designed to support students with the most significant cognitive disabilities who are learning science content standards.
+The initial development work focused on the creation of an end-of-year assessment in one elementary, middle, and high school grade, as well as an end-of-course assessment in high school biology.
+This report describes the development process for the DLM science alternate assessment system.